campbellwmorgan/jump-up/readme.md

         perFile: true # only executes the test for the file changed
         dir: 'main-scripts/'
         coffee: true # run with the --coffee flag

+        # number of ms to debounce
+        # (prevents tests being run too
+        # many times on double-save)
+        Debounce: 100

         verbose: true # run with the --verbose flag

         # any environmental variables to precede the
         # execution
         env: [